-Cholesterol can feel like the black sheep of the family.
-You’re constantly warned away from foods high in cholesterol and encouraged to keep cholesterol levels down.
-But truthfully, there's an entirely other dimension to cholesterol that helps maintain a life of whole health.
+Cholesterol often gets a bad rap.
+After all, you’re constantly warned to stay away from foods high in cholesterol and encouraged to keep cholesterol levels down.
+But, in reality, a healthy level of cholesterol is important for maintaining a life of whole health.

-Cholesterol works to build new cells, protect nerves and produce hormones.
-Like in other areas of health and diet, the trouble comes when there isn't a balance.
+Cholesterol helps build new cells, protect nerves and produce hormones.
+The trouble comes when we eat too much cholesterol.
 Our livers generally make enough of the cholesterol that our bodies need.
 When we consume too much, it can deposit in unhealthy places, including arteries.

-Here are some ways that monitoring your cholesterol can help you to be on top of your whole health, allowing you to adopt healthier lifestyle choices to keep healthy cholesterol levels and prevent future heart disease.
+Here are some ways that monitoring our cholesterol can help you to be on top of your whole health, so you can adopt healthier lifestyle choices that will help you maintain healthy cholesterol levels and prevent heart disease in the future.

 Monitoring Your Heart Disease Risk